discord-haskell/discord-haskell/README.md

 `nextEvent`, and `readCache`. **Use `loginRest` if you don't need the gateway**

-If the library crashes look at `the-log-of-discord-haskell.txt` file.

 Use `Control.Exception.finally` with `stopDiscord` to safely kill background threads when running examples in ghci (otherwise exit ghci and reopen to kill threads)